Join me on Twitter

 2 responses to “Down Syndrome: Types, Causes, Symptoms and Treatment”

-1. Avatar Cheryl Hines says:
+1. Cheryl Hines says:

 I am a nurse educator/researcher and would like permission to use your navy/green/pink image illustrating the types of Down syndrome for the AORN Journal.
 The article is on caring for persons with DS in the perioperative setting.
 I would appreciate your allowing me to use your graphic as it wonderfully depicts the various types of DS.
 Thank you.